Accelerated Nonnegative Tensor Completion via Integer Programming: Introduction

-In the past decade, there have been many revolutionary studies on matrix completion \citep{zhang2019robust}.
-Although this special case of tensor completion, as matrices are order-$2$ tensors, has been well studied, tensor completion still faces a tension.
+In the past decade, there have been major advances in matrix completion \citep{zhang2019robust}.
+However, for general tensor completion there remains a critical tension.
 Past approaches either have polynomial-time computation but require exponentially more samples than the information-theoretic rate \citep{gandy2011tensor, mu2014square, barak2016noisy, montanari2018spectral}, or they achieve the information-theoretic rate but require solving NP-hard problems for which there are no known practical numerical algorithms \citep{chandrasekaran2012convex, yuan2016tensor, yuan2017incoherent, rauhut2021tensor}.

-However, algorithms that can achieve the information-theoretic rate and have numerical algorithms have been developed for a few special cases of tensor completion problems.
-The partially observed tensors still have orders higher than two, but these tensors are either nonnegative rank-1 \citep{aswani2016low} or symmetric orthogonal \citep{rao2015forward}.
-In this paper, we focus on a new approach proposed by \citep{bugg2021nonnegative}.
-They designed this approach for nonnegative tensors, which naturally exist in many applications such as image data in image demosaicing.
-They defined a new norm for nonnegative tensors by using the gauge of a specific 0-1 polytope that they constructed.
-By using this gauge norm, their approach achieved the information-theoretic rate in terms of sample complexity but resulted in a tensor completion problem that was NP-hard to solve.
-Nevertheless, because the norm was defined by using a 0-1 polytope, they could combine integer linear optimization and the \textit{Blended Conditional Gradients} (BCG) algorithm \citep{braun2019blended}, a variant of the Frank-Wolfe algorithm, to construct a numerical computation algorithm that required a linear (in numerical tolerance) number of oracle steps to converge to the global optimum.
+We note that, aside from matrix completion, for some special cases of tensor completion there are numerical algorithms that can achieve the information-theoretic rate; for instance, nonnegative rank-1 \citep{aswani2016low} tensors, or symmetric orthogonal \citep{rao2015forward} tensors.
+In this paper, we focus on a new approach proposed by \citep{bugg2022nonnegative}, designed for entrywise-nonnegative tensors, which naturally exist in applications such as image demosaicing.
+The authors defined a new norm for nonnegative tensors by using the gauge of a specific 0-1 polytope that they constructed.
+By using this gauge norm, their approach achieved the information-theoretic rate in terms of sample complexity, although the resulting problem is NP-hard to solve.
+Nevertheless, a practical approach was attained: as the norm is defined by using a 0-1 polytope, the authors embedded integer linear optimization within the \textit{Blended Conditional Gradients} (BCG) algorithm \citep{braun2019blended}, a variant of the Frank-Wolfe algorithm, to construct a numerical computation algorithm that required a linear (in numerical tolerance) number of oracle steps to converge to the global optimum.